angealchw2571/Game-Story/README.md

 Code and Code Design
 What in my code and program design in the project would I do differently next time?

     I would want to attempt callback functions and return values, as well as using parameters in functions to help in conditionals loops.
 These were things I unknowingly avoided during the process.
+These limited my code to only stick with empty functions but run on global variables.

 What in my code and program design in the project went well?
 Is there anything I would do the same next time?

-    I was able to
+    Because I was able to decide the minimum features, and I designed my logic code around the gameData file, it was easy for myself to select different the different data.
+Hence, when I wanted to add more features, it was a simple edit to the gameData file and then selecting it from my script file.

+    Another part of the code which I was very satified with, was the animation of the dice rolling.
+I was able to use setInterval as well as setTimeout to create a dice rolling animation as part of the dice mechanism.

 For each, please include code examples.